Appointment Setters in 2026: Cost, Skills, and the In-House vs. Outsourced Decision

 Days 1–3: Industry Deep Dive

-• Learn industry-specific pain points and language
+– Learn the industry-specific pain points and the language buyers actually use

-• Study competitor offerings (hands-on comparison exercises)
+– Study competitor offerings through hands-on comparison exercises

 Days 4–5: Product Mastery